Vials of blood - Your Lipid Panel Blood Test: What Your Doctor Isn’t Telling You - AMMD™

 • Meditation and breathing exercises – I recommend the app HeartMath.

-• Going for a hike with my family – getting some fresh air and physical activity is key.
+• Going for a hike with my family – getting fresh air and physical activity is key.

 • Sweating and detoxing in my infrared sauna.